clovr/vappio/vappio-docs/docs/api/intro.rst

 Almost all command line programs take a ``--host`` and ``--name`` option.
 Because the command line API is using the webservices in the background the host to connect to can be specified with ``--host``.
 In many cases one wishes to specify a particular cluster to run a command on.
-For example if one has an EC2 cluster up and want to add instances they would want to specify which cluster to add instances to.
+For example if one has an EC2 cluster up and wants to add instances they would want to specify which cluster to add instances to.
 This is done through the ``--name`` option.
 These values default to ``localhost`` and ``local`` respectively.